Robert Walter (musician): Biography

-Soundtrack production
+Soundtrack Production

-Walter has a robust soundtrack session career in Los Angeles (with his bandmate and renowned composer Michael Andrews) which began in 1998 when Andrews and The Greyboy Allstars were asked to score Jake Kasdan's first feature, Zero Effect.
+Walter has a film soundtrack session career in Los Angeles (with his bandmate and renowned composer Michael Andrews) which began in 1998 when Andrews and The Greyboy Allstars were asked to score Jake Kasdan's first feature, Zero Effect.

-Walter has performed on the movie scores for Walk Hard: The Dewey Cox Story, Bridesmaids, Bad Teacher, Jeff, Who Lives at Home, Neighbors 2: Sorority Rising, The Five-Year Engagement, The Adderall Diaries, The Heat, Tammy, Sex Tape, The Big Sick, I Feel Pretty, Second Act, The Lovebirds, The King of Staten Island, Roadrunner: A Film About Anthony Bourdain, The Bubble, the HBO series Togetherness and The Zen Diaries of Garry Shandling amongst others.
+Walter has performed on the Andrews' composed movie scores for Walk Hard: The Dewey Cox Story, Bridesmaids, Bad Teacher, Jeff, Who Lives at Home, Neighbors 2: Sorority Rising, The Five-Year Engagement, The Adderall Diaries, The Reluctant Fundamentalist, 20 Feet From Stardom, The Heat, Tammy, Sex Tape, Instant Family, The Big Sick, I Feel Pretty, Second Act, The Lovebirds, The King of Staten Island, Roadrunner: A Film About Anthony Bourdain, The Bubble, Totally Killer, You're Cordially Invited, and Pharrell Williams' Piece By Piece.

+He has performed on the Andrews' composed television scores for the HBO series Togetherness, The Zen Diaries of Garry Shandling, Apple TV+'s Platonic, and the theme song for New Girl.